AndresRamirezMunoz/coursera-test/README.md

 ## Welcome to GitHub Pages.
-Esto es una prueba del curso de cousera
+Esto es una prueba del curso de cousera junto con uniquindio.

 You can use the [editor on GitHub](https://github.com/AndresRamirezMunoz/coursera-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.